mosets/docs/template.md

 	$skipped_field_ids = array(1,2,33);

-### Using Bootstrap Toggleable Tabs {#listing-details-bootstrap-toggleable-tabs}
+### Implementing Bootstrap Toggleable Tabs {#listing-details-bootstrap-toggleable-tabs}

-Showing custom fields in toggleable tabs is possible in Mosets Tree by implementing bootstrap toggleable tabs in `sub_listingDetails.tpl.php` template file.
+Lets take what we have learned so far to implement a toggable tabs to show some of your custom fields using Bootstrap's [Togglable Tabs](http://getbootstrap.com/2.3.2/javascript.html#tabs).
+We are going to do the customization in `sub_listingDetails.tpl.php` template file.

-Basic bootstrap toggleable tabs:
+Here's the basic Bootstrap toggleable tabs HTML code:

 	<ul class="nav nav-tabs" id="tab-title">
         <li><a href="#toggleabletab" data-toggle="tab">Tab Title</a></li>